 Now, coming to premium themes.
 As mentioned above, I have broadly classified them under two sub-categories.

 The first sub-category consists of themes that are available directly via the premium theme makers.
 Again, theme shops such as StudioPress, WooThemes, ElegantThemes and ThemeFurnace are good examples of this trend.
 The second sub-category consists of theme designers who market their themes via theme marketplaces, such as ThemeForest and Mojo Themes.
 This second breed of theme designer generally includes freelancers and aspiring developers/designers who still haven’t grown to the level of a full fledged theme shop in their own right.
+If you are looking for great premium WordPress themes, check out our roundup.

 By the way, if you are considering using any premium theme shop or framework, Genesis framework with its child themes is our top recommendation.
 Read here why.